The Purpose of Swimming Pool Safety Guidelines

 • The level of qualification of owner.

-In order to ensure our swimming facilities are as safe as possible, the philosophy behind these guidelines is that we would encourage operators to adopt a dual approach.
+In order to ensure our swimming facilities are as safe as possible, the philosophy behind these guidelines is that we would encourage operators to adopt a dual approach. swimming pool safety rules and regulations have to be maintained well.
 This will include the following elements:

 1. Awareness of the hazards and risks.